-Even though I was happily married and there was no pressure from Adey or his family.
-Yet I allowed the past to continue to hold me in captive.
-It didn’t feel like I was new to this, it felt like this was the 6th year!
+Even though I was happily married and there was no pressure from my hubby or our family.
+Yet, I allowed the past to continue to hold me captive.
+It didn’t feel like I was new to this.
+It felt like this was the 6th year!

 I had been here before; I remember the pain of finding out every month that I am still not pregnant.
 I remember the amount of money I’d invested on pregnancy tests.
 I remember trying different brands, thinking, “Just maybe this will work for me this time.”
 I even went as far as to talk myself out of even wanting a child!
 What did I know about babies after all?

 How I’d cried before attending a baby shower just so that my emotions wouldn’t get the better of me while there.

 The fear of being overweight also haunted me.
-I remembered in the past how depressed I was and I turned to food for comfort.
-Then I despised myself for not being able to get a grip on my life.
-Not only couldn’t I have a child, now I have also gained weight, which is not conducive for getting pregnant!
-Obesity is also an issue that reduces the chances of getting pregnant.
+I remembered in the past how depressed I was, and I’d turned to food for comfort.
+Then I despised myself for not being able to get a grip on my weight.
+Obesity can reduce the chances of getting pregnant.

 You can change your location, change your friends or even give yourself a new name and identity.
 Underneath all of that, you are who you are, and unless you ask God to deliver you from the past and renew your mind, it’s just going to invade your life all over again.

 I’d placed so much on having a baby that I believed once I get pregnant, everything will be ok.
 Really?
 Children are NOT the answer to our happiness; God is.